 Stollen cake is a national treasure in Germany and was first created as a Christmas bread in 1545, since when the recipe has been adapted many times.
 But its stollen bites that we recommend as a twist on the original, especially those produced by Booths.
 A word of warning: they’re incredibly moreish.

 Champagne is a Christmas treat to savour.
 Madame Bollinger said of Champagne: “I drink it when I am happy and when I am sad.
 Sometimes I drink it when I am alone.
 When I have company, I consider it obligatory.”
-Booths and Waitrose are among those offering bottles of bubbly by Duval-Leroy, one of the last Champagne houses still entirely family-owned.
+Search out bubbly by Duval-Leroy, one of the last Champagne houses still entirely family-owned.

 Fortnum & Mason’s Madeira is delicious, but there’s also the superb Christmas Pudding Madeira from this renowned Piccadilly store.
 Perfect with cheese after your edible Christmas pudding.